The multitasking all-rounder that your skin will thank you for

 It communicates with your skin cells to make your skin clearer, healthier, and act younger.

 When targetting skin concerns, it is one of the most stable and active ingredients used in skincare with a neutral pH.

 Our go-to guide provides further insights into this hard-working ingredient and how you can incorporate it into your skincare routine.

 What is Vitamin B3?

-When referring to this essential ingredient’s skin benefits, we talk about a specific form of B3 (an amide) known as Nicotinamide or Niacinamide.
+When referring to this essential ingredient’s skin benefits, we talk about a specific form of B3, an amide known as vitamin B3 Niacin, Nicotinamide or Niacinamide.

-It is a crucial water-soluble vitamin that is not synthesised in the body, meaning our bodies don’t produce it independently.
+It is a crucial water-soluble vitamin that is not synthesised, meaning our bodies don’t produce it independently.
 Therefore, if we want to reap the benefits, it needs to be applied topically or ingested via a supplement.